davb5/bsw/README.md

 > EOF
 ```

-By naming the file `index.html` and putting that inside a folder names
+Creating the page at `pages/about/index.html` allows us to
-`about` we can access the page using the prettier URL
+access the page using the prettier URL
-`http://localhost:8000/about` (rather than `about.html`).
+`/about` (rather than `about.html`).

 Now that we have some sample content, we can build the website: